Sweating assessment

 When should I see a doctor first?

 See a doctor first if sweating is sudden, widespread, mainly at night, follows a medicine change or occurs with fever, chest pain, faintness, unexplained weight change or feeling generally unwell.
-These features may need medical review before clinic treatment is considered.
+These features may need medical review before a cosmetic clinic pathway is considered.

 Is there pressure to have treatment after the consultation?